PaulDance/cargo-liner/README.md

 Simply run `cargo liner ship` in order to:
  * Read packages from the configuration file.
+ * Check the latest available version for each of them using `cargo search`.
- * Run `cargo install` for each of them, respecting the version requirements.
+ * Run `cargo install` for each that needs an install or update, respecting the version requirements.
  * Self-update only if `--no-self` is not given.